-The human body is sophisticated and highly complex, with organs and entire systems devoted to keeping itself clean and operating at its normal level of efficiency.
+The human body is sophisticated and highly complex, with organs and entire systems devoted to keeping itself clean and operating at its normal efficiency level.
 Still, there are times when we might need some support.
-Lifestyle, environment and dietary choices are some of the simplest aspects to change.
+Lifestyle, environment, and dietary choices are some of the simplest aspects to change.

 Not all foods that taste good make us feel good.
-Too much of any food (but particularly meat, dairy and refined carbohydrates, including sugar) can lead to occasional feelings of uncomfortable fullness, gas and bloating.
+Too much of any food (but particularly meat, dairy, and refined carbohydrates, including sugar) can lead to occasional feelings of uncomfortable fullness, gas, and bloating.

-During such times, choose simple, whole foods, including plenty of fruits and vegetables-their fiber helps support regularity, and they are packed with phytochemicals that offer antioxidant support.
-For example, soups, salads and smoothies provide a variety of nourishing ingredients in a single, easy-to-make meal.
+During such times, choose simple, whole foods, including plenty of fruits and vegetables: Their fiber helps support regularity, and they are packed with phytochemicals that offer antioxidant support.
+For example, soups, salads, and smoothies provide a variety of nourishing ingredients in a single, easy-to-make meal.

 Move Your Body

 When it comes to calories, the body is like Goldilocks, preferring an amount that is "just right" for maintaining healthy digestion and normal energy levels.
 After a meal, light exercise can give your digestive system a little more room to stretch out and do what it needs to do, and it will also help get the blood flowing to the rest of your body, supporting healthy energy levels.*

 Gaia Herbs Stamina & Energy Support line help support sustained energy and stamina throughout the day.
 These supplements blend adaptogenic herbs like Rhodiola, Maca, and Ashwagandha, which help support the body's natural ability to adapt to stress and fatigue.
 They also contain energizing herbs like Green Tea, which can support sustained energy and mental clarity.

 Practice Stress-Reducing Activities